-The current review of the Property (Relationships) Act 1976 is a good time to reflect on the practise of family law as a whole.
-How can we ensure best practise and maintain high standards?
+The current review of the Property (Relationships) Act 1976 is a good time to reflect on the practice of family law as a whole.
+How can we ensure best practice and maintain high standards?
 What can we do to improve camaraderie and co-operation as well as ensure the best outcome for our clients?

 This seminar is an opportunity to engage in this discussion with your colleagues.

 - Become more familiar with the legal, professional and ethical roles and responsibilities of family lawyers both in their practice and in presenting before the court.

 - Understand better how to balance your obligations to your client with the effects on children and ongoing family dynamics.

 - Learn how to steer clients (and their lawyers) towards resolution outside the courtroom through counselling and therapy, forming private agreements, mediation, arbitration and collaborative practice.